Complimentary Gartner® Report! 'A CTO's Guide to Open-Source Software: Answering the Top 10 FAQs.'Read more

 Node Log Agents (recommended)

 To best leverage Node-level logging, you can deploy a log agent like Fluentd, Logstash, or observIQ log agent to the nodes in your cluster to read your application logs and ship logs to your preferred backend.
-Typically, it’s recommended that the agent be run as a Dameonset – deploying an agent for each node in the cluster.
-At observIQ, we recommend deploying Node Log Agents as the simplest and most efficient method to gather your application logs.
+Typically, it’s recommended that the agent be run as a Dameonset, which deploys an agent for each node in the cluster.
+At observIQ, we recommend deploying Node Log Agents as the most straightforward and efficient method to gather your application logs.

 Stream Sidecar

 If your application can’t log to stdout and stderr, you can use a Stream Sidecar.
-The Stream Sidecar can grab logs from an application container’s filesystem and then stream the logs to its own stdout and stderr streams.
-Similar to Node log agents, this is another path to get the application logs written on the Node.
+The Stream Sidecar can grab logs from an application container’s filesystem and then stream them to its own stdout and stderr streams.
+Like Node log agents, this is another path to get the application logs written on the Node.

 Agent Sidecar:

-If your application can’t log to stdout and stderr, you can deploy a log agent as a sidecar, which can grab the logs from your application container’s filesystem, and send them on to your preferred backend
+If your application can’t log to stdout and stderr, you can deploy a log agent as a sidecar, which can grab the logs from your application container’s filesystem and send them to your preferred backend.

 Deploying Kubernetes Cluster-level Logging with observIQ

-Now that we’ve stepped through the basic architectures, let’s walk through setting up Cluster-level logging with observIQ.
-With observIQ, you can easily implement Node-level logging agent architecture, deploying the observIQ log agent as a Daemonset, gathering the logs from a single, many, or all of your containerized applications in a few simple steps.
+Now that we’ve completed the basic architectures let’s walk through setting up Cluster-level logging with observIQ.
+With observIQ, you can quickly implement Node-level logging agent architecture, deploying the observIQ log agent as a Daemonset and gathering the logs from a single, many, or all of your containerized applications in a few simple steps.

 Create a Kubernetes Template